Jargendas/MMM-MyBMW/README.md

 You'll need your MyBMW email and password, and your car's VIN number.

+Additionally, an hCaptcha token is required on first startup.
+The session data will be saved afterwards, so it should only be required once.
+You can generate this token [here](https://bimmer-connected.readthedocs.io/en/stable/captcha/north_america.html) for North America or [here](https://bimmer-connected.readthedocs.io/en/stable/captcha/rest_of_world.html) for the rest of the world.

 Enter these details in the config.js for your MagicMirror installation:

         {